omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 ## Vue.js vs. jQuery

-1. All JS apps need to change the DOM (to update/insert/remove elements and content)...
+All JS apps need to change the DOM (to update/insert/remove elements and content)...

-	1. Vue.js updates the DOM automatically to reflect the state of variables in the app.
+- Vue.js updates the DOM automatically to reflect the state of variables in the app.
-	1. jQuery (and Vanilla Js) manipulate the DOM directly, leaving it up to the programmer to manage and keep the state of the application consistent with the DOM.
+- jQuery (and Vanilla Js) manipulate the DOM directly, leaving it up to the programmer to manage and keep the state of the application consistent with the DOM.

-1. Don't use them together: If you manipulate the DOM with jQuery then Vue.js won’t be informed that something was changed externally, so can't manage state automatically.
+Don't use them together: If you manipulate the DOM with jQuery then Vue.js won’t be informed that something was changed externally, so can't manage state automatically.

+---

+## Vue.js vs. jQuery

 Action | Vue.js | jQuery or Vanilla JS
 --- | --- | ---